3 Types Of Training Video Editing Software

 Ezvid | Video Editing Software for Training Videos

-Pricing: free.
+Pricing: Free.
 If the users want, they can donate to the developers through a PayPal widget.

-12. Wirewax
+12. Mindstamp

 13. Verse